Guide To London Nightlife

 Never Waste a Night In London

 London is a global city, which means it really never sleeps.
-If you’ve booked a stay at London Backpackers, then sleeping might seem pretty tempting, with the comfortable bunk-bed, the clean and secure room and the knowledge that you’ll have a free breakfast waiting for you in the morning.
+If you’ve booked a stay at London Backpackers, then sleeping might seem pretty tempting, with the comfortable bunk-bed, the clean and secure room.

 If you put your rucksack down and listen closely, you’ll hear the sound of a city that knows how to enjoy the nightlife.
 Nights out in London revolve around clubs, pubs, bars and theatres, at the same time they might also involve guided tours, museums and stand-up comedy.
 Now let’s be honest, it all sounds bit too intriguing to ignore while you catch forty winks.
 So check out our London nightlife guide and start planning right here and now….